bn-l/GithubExtractorCLI/README.md

 download.
 Will show show conflicts for the current working directory if -d / --dest is not specified.

+### -p, --prefix

+Append the owner/repo prefix to the path in list output.
+This is useful for feeding back into ghex.

 ### -c, --conflicts-only

 Only show conflicts when listing.